Memorable moments at Texas Motor Speedway

 April 6, 1997: The start of the first NASCAR Cup Series race at the 1.5-mile track didn't even make it half a lap before a 13-car wreck commenced.
-In the beginning, drivers were more inclined to cut to the inside on the new track.
-Jeff Burton emerged victorious.
+Jeff Burton emerged unscathed and victorious.
 Pushing to the front of the field, Burton won by 4.067 seconds and managed to escape a late-race accident that sent Todd Bodine spinning.
 It was the first premier series victory of Burton's career.

 3 of 20

 April 4, 1998: Dale Earnhardt Jr.'s first win in what is now known as the NASCAR Xfinity Series came at Texas in just his 16th start in the series.
-The victory was his first in a NASCAR national series and marked the first win over a two-year stretch where he won two Xfinity Series titles and had 13 wins.
+The victory was his first in a NASCAR national series and marked the first win over a two-year stretch where he claimed two Xfinity Series titles and netted 13 wins.

 4 of 20